leejason2025/audiostudio/README.md

-# Audio Transcription Summarizer
+# 🎵 Audio Transcription Summarizer (Talkyy)

-A FastAPI-based web application that converts MP3 audio files into text transcriptions and generates concise summaries using AI.
+A modern, AI-powered web application that converts MP3 audio files into text transcriptions and generates concise summaries using OpenAI's Whisper and GPT models.

 ## Features